 But right now, the preemie family may be in need of some alone time.
 And though seeing you will surely help them, keep your visit under 30 minutes if possible.

 Most breastfeeding moms need time adjusting to… well…breastfeeding, but this is especially the case of us preemie moms.
 We came from pumping our way in the NICU to actually breastfeeding a baby.
-That transition takes time getting used to.
+That transition takes time to get used to.

-Additionally, like all new parents, we are most likely to be sleep deprived.
-Partly because our babies waking us up all night and partly because of the monitors beeping or ourselves waking up to check that the babies are doing fine.
+Additionally, like all new parents, we are most likely to be sleep-deprived.
+Partly because our babies wake us up all night and partly because of the monitors beeping or ourselves waking up to check that the babies are doing fine.

 Keeping a short visit is a long time investment in your relationship with NICU families.